AckerlyXu/heima/articles/application-gateway/application-gateway-create-gateway-portal.md

 > * [Azure Resource Manager template](application-gateway-create-gateway-arm-template.md)
 > * [Azure CLI](application-gateway-create-gateway-cli.md)

 Azure Application Gateway is a layer-7 load balancer.
 It provides failover, performance-routing HTTP requests between different servers, whether they are on the cloud or on-premises.
 Application Gateway provides many Application Delivery Controller (ADC) features including HTTP load balancing, cookie-based session affinity, Secure Sockets Layer (SSL) offload, custom health probes, support for multi-site, and many others.

 To find a complete list of supported features, visit [Application Gateway Overview](application-gateway-introduction.md)
-<a name="scenario"></a>

 ## Scenario

 In this scenario, you learn how to create an application gateway using the Azure portal preview.